furax124/Protect_Loader/README.md

 ## Notes:

-- Protect Loader actually bypass runtime avast detection as 29/12/2024.
+- Protect Loader actually bypass runtime Avast and Windows Defender detection as 29/12/2024.
 - In the GUI and subfolder there is a lot of PE file (exe) if you don't trust them,feel free to download them from their official repo.
 - In complementary you can use [this](https://github.com/furax124/UPX_Compress_And_Patcher) to obfuscate the IAT table with UPX and auto patch